michael105/rinit/README.md

 shutdown maybe 1/10 second.
-(terminating a list of programs like vi, to save data to disk, and unmounting mounts)
+(terminating a list of programs like vi, to save data to disk, unmounting the harddisk,but leaving other programs running)

 ##### About

-Only one dependency for the static builds.
+The only "dependency" minilib.h is included.
-I include minilib (www.github.com/michael105/minilib) as the combined script mini-gcc.
+(www.github.com/michael105/minilib)

 The small size (2.2kB) and using vfork do spare some resources.
 Especially, when considering context switches for reaping subprocesses.